 So here it comes, why not pay teachers who work in challenging areas more – or provide weighted PPA time?
 I can testify, having worked in different schools, that some are easier to work in than others.
 Don’t get me wrong; teaching is hard work wherever you practice.
 However, I know when working in our most challenging (disadvantaged, improving, special) schools you have to give more heart, sweat and blood; the emotional load is larger.
 Teachers do it (hopefully) because they believe all children deserve the same opportunities.
 This isn’t sacrificed for workload.
 And dictating how this should be done at an operational level, like the DfE, OFSTED and even MAT SLTs can do, is to undermine our profession.
 I don’t know – perhaps this is the end goal.
 Deprofressionalised teachers are easier to manage and control.

 School leadership is tricky.
 You need to be humble enough to listen and strong enough to stand your ground when your gut dictates it is necessary.
+My gut, experience and positive impact present this a truth.
 If you can add to the debate, you’d be helping me out by commenting.
 Let me know what I am not getting.